-The project is a joint project involving the German Center for Integration and Migration Research (DeZIM; project coordinator), the Institute for Migration Research and Intercultural Studies at the University of Osnabrück (IMIS), and the Center for Civil Society Research at the Berlin Social Science Center (WZB).
+Our partners, the German Center for Integration and Migration Research (DeZIM; project coordinator) and the Institute for Migration Research and Intercultural Studies at the University of Osnabrück (IMIS), are researching related questions in the project.

 The German Federal Ministry of Education and Research (BMBF) funded the joint project as part of the program Participation and the Common Good.